pracowniaPK/Watchtower/readme.md

 # Watchtower

-Watchtower is an app that periodically checks the availability of chosen websites and presents recent data on the website.
+Watchtower is an app that periodically checks the availability of chosen services and presents recent data on the website.

 ## Usage